civicrm/cxnapp/src/Civi/Cxn/ProfileBundle/README.md

 `Civi/Cxn/ProfileBundle`) tracks metadata about registered sites, such as the list of active PHP extensions and the MySQL version.

+It does this by polling registered sites, calling the `System.get` API, and recording the response as `ProfileSnapshot`.

 ## Setup

 Generate an identity for the app `org.civicrm.profile` using the `cxnapp:init` as discussed in [tutorial.md](../../../../doc/tutorial.md), e.g.